Fix Scratches on a Wooden Table

 Before learning how to fix scratches on a wooden table, it is very important to know what causes these slight damages to your wooden furniture.
 By knowing the causes, the next time you buy wooden furniture, either new or antique, you will be able to avoid the damages and scratches that mar the beauty of wooden furniture.

-- 1Plates and Vases.Never slide anything across the wooden surface.
-Things like plates, glasses, serving dishes, vases, etc. can scratch the surface of your furniture.Advertisement
+- 1Never slide anything across the wooden surface.
+Things like plates, glasses, serving dishes, vases, etc. can scratch the surface of your furniture.Plates and Vases.Advertisement

 Types of Finishes to Apply to a Damaged Wooden Table